A-N-M-Noor/LazyGo_WRO2025/models/README.md

 ## Robot Design Overview
  <img src="../assets/robot.png" align="right" width="450" />

-Our robot was fully designed in **Onshape**, enabling seamless collaboration and easy duplication through a shared project link.
+Our robot was fully designed in **Onshape**, enabling seamless collaboration and easy replication through a shared project link.
 The mechanical structure was developed with a core objective:

 > **Achieve an extremely tight turning radius while maintaining excellent balance and traction.**

 To reach this goal, we combined a **differential drive system** with **Ackermann steering**, allowing sharp, controlled turns **without wheel slip**—significantly improving odometry accuracy.

-The robot fits within a **20 cm × 10 cm footprint** with a **wheelbase of 11.5 cm**, and through geometric steering-angle calculations, we successfully achieved a **turning radius below 15 cm**.
+The robot fits within a **20 cm × 10 cm footprint** with a **wheelbase of 11.5 cm**, and through geometric steering angle calculations, we successfully achieved a **turning radius below 15 cm**.

 ---
 <p align="center"><img src="../assets/ackerman.png" height="400"  /><img src="../assets/44.png" height="400" /> <p/>
-The Ackermann geometry was designed by projecting steering-axis and wheel-intersection lines and shaping the linkage based on the resulting steering angles.
+The Ackermann geometry was designed by projecting steering axis and wheel intersection lines and shaping the linkage based on the resulting steering angles.

 Here is our Onshape project link:  [Onshape CAD Project](https://cad.onshape.com/documents/0ec023d9700593bfeebabdea/w/02e5710fbedd7baee1480c4a/e/63f1a3919addf09c73a6e4d6?renderMode=0&uiState=692353830b89481e7565ca33)